-For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans funk is the groovy rhythms music style.
+For Nile Rodgers, Bootsy Collins, Georges Clinton but also Jamiroquai, James Brown, Earth, Wind and Fire fans, funk is the style of groovy rhythms.

 Basic notions are required such as rhythmic flow, swing, accentuation, etc. If you don't know of these, ask your guitar teacher for help during your acoustic, electric or bass guitar lessons.

 To play funk, train with a metronome as often as possible to set your game on an accurate rhythm.
 Slowdown the tempo of certain exercises to assimilate the right hand and start your exercises with a clear sound, without effects.